hyper1101/Python-hearts-drawing/README.md

 # Python-hearts-drawing
-# 💖 Lil Girl - Turtle Graphics Love Art
+# 💖 Turtle Graphics Love Art

 This Python script creates a cute and colorful love-themed drawing using the `turtle` graphics module.
 It includes: